java/devjava-content/app/pages/learn/01_tutorial/08_more-resources/02_debugging.md

 }
 ```

+It is important to run the program in debug mode for the breakpoints to take effect.
+(Remember, if you don't run in debug mode, all breakpoints are ignored.)
 When the debugger stops on line 5, I see that `part2` is the seven that I expected.
 However `part1` is five, not six.
 I found the bug!
 Thanks to the debugger allowing me to set a breakpoint.

 <a id="usage">&nbsp;</a>
 ## How can debuggers be used?